-- 1. To elect the Board of Directors' nominees, David Kupfer and Jan van Heek, to the Board of Directors to hold office until the 2023 Annual Meeting of Stockholders. - 2.
-To approve the Company's Amended and Restated 2013 Equity Incentive Plan to, among other things, increase the aggregate number of shares of common stock authorized for issuance under the plan by 2,000,000 shares. - 3.
+- To elect two Class III directors, David Kupfer and Jan van Heek, to the Board of Directors to hold office until the 2026 Annual Meeting of Stockholders. - 2.
+To approve an amendment to the Company's Amended and Restated 2013 Equity Incentive Plan to, among other things, increase the aggregate number of shares of common stock authorized for issuance under the plan by 700,000 shares. - 3.
 To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement. - 4.
-To indicate, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers. - 5.
-To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020. - 6.
+To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023. - 5.
 To conduct any other business properly brought before the meeting.

-These items of business are more fully described in the Proxy Statement.
+These items of business are more fully described in the proxy statement accompanying this Notice.